Nintendo Entertainment System: Background

 The video game industry experienced rapid growth and popularity from the late 1970s to the early 1980s, marked by the golden age of arcade games and the second generation of consoles.
-Games like Space Invaders (1978) became a phenomenon across arcades worldwide, while home consoles such as the Atari 2600, alongside home computers such as the Commodore 64 and the Intellivision acquired footholds in the American market.
+Games like Space Invaders (1978) became a phenomenon across arcades worldwide, while home consoles such as the Atari 2600 and home computers such as the Commodore 64 and the Intellivision gained a foothold in the American market.
 Many companies emerged to capitalize on the growing industry, including the card and toy company Nintendo.

 Nintendo president Hiroshi Yamauchi realized that breakthroughs in the electronics industry meant that entertainment products could be produced at lower prices.
 Companies such as Atari and Magnavox were already selling gaming devices for use with television sets to moderate success.
 Yamauchi negotiated a license with Magnavox for the patents on the technology used in the Magnavox Odyssey.
 Since Nintendo's operation was not yet sophisticated enough to design its own hardware, Yamauchi forged an alliance with Mitsubishi Electric and hired several Sharp Electronics employees to assist in developing the Color TV-Game 6 and the Color TV-Game 15 in Japan.
-This was followed the handheld Game & Watch series.
+This was followed by the handheld Game & Watch series.
 The successes of these consoles gave Yamauchi the confidence to expand Nintendo's influence in the fledgling video game industry.

 In 1978, Yamauchi split Nintendo into separate research and development divisions.
 He appointed Masayuki Uemura as head of Nintendo Research & Development 2.
 Yamauchi, through extensive discussions with Uemura and other engineers, recognized the potential of the developing console beyond gaming.
 He envisioned a home computer system disguised as a toy, which could significantly expand Nintendo's reach if it became popular with children.
 This popularity would drive demand for games, with Nintendo as the sole provider.
 Indeed, by 1980 several systems had already been released in Japan by both American and Japanese companies.
 Yamauchi tasked Uemura with developing a system that would be superior to its competitors and difficult to replicate for at least a year.
 Uemura's main challenge was economic rather than technological; Yamauchi wanted the system to be affordable enough for widespread household adoption, aiming for a price of ¥9,800 (less than $75) compared to existing machines priced at ¥30,000 to ¥50,000 ($200 to $350).
 The new system had to outperform other systems, both Japanese and American, while being significantly more affordable.